This article is written by Saswoti Rath a law graduate from SOA NATIONAL INSTITUTE OF LAW BA LL. B(Hons) during her internship at LeDroit India.

 Abstract:

 The validity of a witness could be a foundation of the legal handle, specifically affecting the result of legitimate procedures.
-The Indian Prove Act, 1872, especially Segment 155, gives a organized system for impeaching the credit of witnesses, guaranteeing that as it were dependable declaration is considered by the courts.
+The Indian Evidence Act, 1872, especially Section 155, provides a structured system to impeach the credit of witnesses and ensures that the courts consider only reliable testimony.
 Impeaching the credit of a witness alludes to the method of challenging the dependability, trustworthiness, or unwavering quality of a witness’s declaration, subsequently shielding the keenness of legal decisions Section 155 of the Act enables the antagonistic party, and with the court authorization, indeed the party calling the witness, to question a witness credit through particular strategies.
 These incorporate: (a) displaying prove from people who, based on individual information, accept the witness is unworthy of credit; (b) demonstrating that the witness has been bribed or has acknowledged any degenerate actuation to affirm; and (c) illustrating that the witness has already made explanations conflicting with their current declaration .Cross-examination, as sketched out in Segments 138 and 146, serves as a essential device for testing the veracity and character of a witness, permitting the restricting party to uncover irregularities or thought processes that will weaken credibility

 Introduction